 One is bound to displace its center due to gravity, but this only happens in the up-down direction.

 To achieve effective strikes and defense one has to rotate the hips and torso.
 The purpose of the rotation is to allow the user to accelerate weight and remain firmly on two feet without center balance getting dispensed.

 This produces both powerful and wholly balanced energy.
 You need to stand your ground as you deliver blows and not fall when struck in any fight.
 The balance capabilities offered by Wing Chun serve this purpose correctly.

 Do not try any move you are unsure of.
-Also try as much as possible not to lean your torso, shift your weight among feet, or twist your hip.
-Avoid being stiff, remain relaxed and pre-emptive.
+Also try as much as possible not to lean your torso, shift your weight between feet, or twist your hip.
+Avoid being stiff, and remain relaxed and pre-emptive.
 This way you will be able to stand your ground correctly.

 Wing Chun encourages better structure and less nervous behavior.
 Relaxed muscles are not only more reactive but more effective compared to tense muscles.

 3. It Encourages Creativity